Celebrate National Pollinator Week with NRCS, Partners

 One of every three bites of food we eat is dependent on pollinators, such as bees, butterflies and other critters, that play an enormous role in plant reproduction.
 Pollinators provide approximately $20 billion worth of pollination for American crops each year.

-NRCS has teamed up with landowners across the U.S. to use conservation to aid pollinators.
+NRCS has teamed up with farmers and ranchers across the U.S. to use conservation to aid pollinators while improving agricultural operations.
 This win-win effort – for pollinators, the environment and agriculture– is made possible by producers who create pollinator habitat in their fields, pastures and forests.
-If you would like to create or improve pollinator habitat on your land, contact your local NRCS field office for assistance.